-Tests There will be approximately five tests, the dates of which will be announced near the start of the term and posted on the common Canvas page.
+Quizzes There will be approximately five quizzes, the dates of which are subject to change but will be announced near the start of the term and posted on the common Canvas page.
 The tests will be held during your scheduled class time but the precise arrangements for virtual rooms may differ from standard lectures.
 Please be aware of Student Conduct during Examinations